sgirap/DataViz-Final/README.md

 3. **Feature Engineering:** Created a Transaction Value field by multiplying Quantity by UnitPrice.
 4. **Data Aggregation:** The raw data was structured at the line-item level.
 We aggregated this data first to the transaction level (using InvoiceNo) and then to the customer level (using CustomerID) to create our primary analytical metrics: *First Purchase Value*, *Total Customer Value*, *Purchase Frequency*, *First Basket Variety*, and *Time to Second Purchase*.

+## Principles of Good Design
+To ensure this dashboard functions as an effective, standalone executive tool, every visual element was intentionally designed utilizing established data visualization principles:

+* **Typeface Selection (Sans-Serif):** We utilized a clean, sans-serif typeface (Benton Sans Book) across the entire dashboard.
+Sans-serif fonts are optimized for digital screens and maintain high legibility at smaller sizes, which is critical for reading dense axis labels and KPI numbers.
+The typographic hierarchy is strictly controlled: large, bold weights for primary KPIs and active titles, and lighter, smaller weights for secondary axis labels to prevent visual crowding.
+* **Strategic Color Theory:** Rather than using a distracting categorical color palette or a continuous gradient that dilutes focus, we applied a **highlighting color strategy**.
+Neutral grays are used as the baseline for the bar charts, while our primary accent color (Dark Red) is applied exclusively to the highest-value cohorts.
+This leverages *preattentive visual processing*, instantly guiding the viewer's eye to the most critical insights without requiring them to consciously scan the entire chart.
+* **Gestalt Principles Applied:**
+  * **Law of Proximity:** The high-level KPI cards are grouped closely together at the top of the dashboard to establish them as a single, cohesive summary unit.
+  * **Law of Simplicity:** We conducted a rigorous "clutter audit," stripping away unnecessary borders, background shading, and heavy gridlines.
+Instead of using drawn boxes, we used negative space (whitespace) to naturally separate the three charts.
+* **Standalone Visual Communication:** To ensure the visuals can be understood without narration, we replaced traditional, passive chart titles with **active headings** that state the exact business conclusion (e.g., "Larger First Baskets Increase Retention Rates").
+Furthermore, redundant Y-axes were removed in favor of **direct data labels** on the bars, eliminating the cognitive friction of forcing the user's eyes to bounce back and forth across the screen to interpret the data.

 ## **Assumptions**

 * **Defining Retention:** Because there is no formal account cancellation data, customer retention is strictly measured through repeat purchasing behavior.
 A "repeat customer" is defined as any CustomerID associated with more than one unique InvoiceNo on separate dates.